materialscloud/materials-zone-api-examples/README.md

 ### 3. `parser_manager_cli`

 **Description:**
-This example demonstrates how to use the parser APIs to manage parsers.
-In this example, we build a CLI (Command-Line Interface) tool that can be used by a user to list all parsers, show details of a parser, and create, update and delete parsers.
+This example demonstrates how to use the MaterialsZone API to manage parsers.
+In this example, we build a simple Command-Line Interface (CLI) that can be used by a user to list all parsers, show details of a parser, and create, update and delete parsers.

 Once a parser is created, it may be used to parse files output by scientific instruments into a MaterialsZone common format, which can then be viewed in various graphs.
+For an example on how to use parsers to upload measurement files via the MaterialsZone API, please see the quantum_dot_api_example in this repository.

 **Key Concepts Covered:**
 - Getting all parsers that are accessible to my organization (both system parser and parsers created by members of the organization)